frubino/mgkit/docs/source/install.rst

 all requirements will be downloaded/installed.

+.. _install-virtualenv:

 Using virtualenv
 ^^^^^^^^^^^^^^^^

 `virtualenv <http://www.virtualenv.org/>`_ is a system that is used to isolate a Python installation, to make sure no conflicts arise with multiple packages.
 It's handy if you're developing or testing an application/library, as it provides a clean environment.

 Assuming you've already installed `virtualenv`, a virtual environment can be created with::